oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

 ### Introduction

-This lab walks you through the creation of different OCI resources and the configuration of their encryption with the key ou created externally to OCI in Thales CipherTrust Manager.
+This lab walks you through the creation of different OCI resources and the configuration of their encryption with the key you created externally to OCI in Thales CipherTrust Manager.

-You are your Company Data Administrator.
+You are your Company Data Manager.
 You will create a storage space as well as an Autonomous Database.
 You will select to encrypt those resources with the key you created in Thales CipherTrust Manager during the previous lab.
 You will upload data to those two resources and access it to make sure the encryption/decryption operations are working correctly.

 Estimated Lab Time: -- minutes